YangQingGuoCCZU/DeepAIP/README.md

 ## 4.3 Train and test

-1. cd to the DeepAIP/code dictionary,and run "python3 DeepAIP.py.py" for training and testing the model.
+1. cd to the DeepAIP/code dictionary,and run "python3 DeepAIP.py" for training and testing the model.

+2.We provide a Google colab code to run our program, the link is as follows: https://colab.research.google.com/drive/1idDwMSi0PpUnHjxPdhrCSqb2WHD1p-jP?usp=sharing